Endgame-3000/freeCodeCamp-Users-Progress-Tracking-/README.md

     - In the Apps Script editor, find the `updateStudentData` function.
     - Click the run button (►) to execute the function.

-## License
-Specify the license under which the project is distributed.
-For example, you might use the MIT License.

 ## Contact
-For any questions or issues, please contact [your email address].
+For any questions or issues, please contact ab.brzy.420@gmail.com .